NessajHu/Detector/README.md

 For example accelertion or angle of some devices is out of normal range.

 ## Function:
-1. Warning.
+1. Warning(Algorithm not finished).
 2. Draw curves.
 3. Display current data(related to 2).
-4. Support multiple development borads connection.
+4. Support development borad multi-nodes connections.
-5. History Data(Not Finished).
+5. History Data.